Bethany Retirement Living FAQs and COVID-19 Cases as of 8/16/22 8:30am:

 Dear families and friends of Bethany Retirement Living:

-Resident and employee testing will continue to be conducted each Monday.
-Resident testing will take place in the residents’ rooms and will be coordinated by the Skilled Care and Assisted Living/Basic Care nursing teams.
+COVID-19 testing frequency for staff and residents may change quickly as it is dependent on CMS outbreak guidelines and community transmission rates.
+Resident testing takes place in the residents’ rooms and is coordinated by the Skilled Care and Assisted Living/Basic Care nursing teams.
 The test is free of charge.

-Test results are usually returned within 48-72 hour hours.
-Bethany staff will contact all residents with positive test calls.
+Bethany employees will contact residents with positive test results.
 If you have any questions or concerns about the test, please contact the social worker or unit manager in Skilled Care or the Nurse in Assisted Living/Basic Care.

 - We are following recommendations and guidance from the Centers for Disease Control, Centers for Medicare and Medicaid Services and the North Dakota Department of Health.

 - We will not be identifying employees, residents or patients who test positive due to confidentiality.